Who we serve

 | Best for | Volume, retargeting fuel | High-ticket, suitable prospects |

-Given how large an annuity case is, most producers should lean toward the landing page — or run a hybrid where lead forms build a retargeting audience and the landing page converts the qualified subset.
+Given how large an annuity case is, most producers should lean toward the landing page — or run a hybrid where lead forms carry the volume and the landing page converts the qualified subset.
 Whichever you choose, the page it points to has to convert; that is the job of a purpose-built annuity website and funnel and dedicated insurance landing pages.

 Ads generate the interest; they do not close it.
 Pair this with annuity appointment setting so a lead that comes in at 9pm gets contacted and booked before it cools, and with annuity lead generation to see how paid social sits next to seminars and SEO.